 There’s not much else to do other than urbex when it’s lockdown after lockdown, especially when you live in Sydney.
 The past two years have been very up and down and everyone’s just about it with the pandemic in New South Wales.

 But if you’re a Sydney-based urbex fanatic, the lockdowns are actually godsends for when you want to go out exploring.
-There’s less people milling around, it’s quiet and peaceful out, and there’s less po-po hiding in the shadows waiting to pounce on all the little rebels that dare climb that fence.
+There are fewer people milling around, it’s quiet and peaceful out, and there’s less po-po hiding in the shadows waiting to pounce on all the little rebels that dare climb that fence.
 “THEY MUST BE UP TO NO GOOD”… *sigh*.

 Hold Up, Urbex Disclaimer!

-I really hope my website shows the side of urbex that is an appreciation of history, photographing important and historical locations before they get demolished or renovated, and sharing in my passion for research and writing.
+I really hope my website shows the side of urbex which is an appreciation of history, photographing important and historical locations before they get demolished or renovated, and sharing my passion for research and writing.

 For the record, not everyone who walks past a “No Trespassing” sign is there with graffiti and vandalism in mind, ok!
 However, I definitely do appreciate graffiti that’s well-done and looks really cool, like this!

 And to set the record straight, I do not like, encourage or do any along the lines of this kind of abandoned graffiti:

 Urbex is About the Appreciation of Photography, Not Vandalism.

 Urbex is a worldwide genre of photography.
 There are huge urbex communities in every country of the globe and if you look at many of the urbex-related social media pages, the user-published content is 96.8% the sharing and appreciation of photography!
 Not posts about “ooo how can we damage more buildings” or “let’s meet at this time tonight to kick some holes in the walls of XX building”.

 Alas, I digress…back to the real reason why we’re here – to talk about the top 5 abandoned buildings in Sydney this year.